DevExpress-Examples/asp-net-mvc-grid-get-selected-keys-and-pass-to-controller/Readme.md

   }
   ```

-* On a button's `Click` event, write all selected values to a hidden input element.
-Get these values on any controller post action.
+* In a button's `Click` event, write all selected values to a hidden input element, and get these values from any controller's post-action.

   ```xml
   // Index.cshtml